 Sporadic consumption peaks do not mean that your website is overloaded.
 You can only speak of an overload if the RAM load is at 100 percent over a longer period of time.
 An overload can be caused, for example, by parallel work in the WordPress admin Dashboard - especially when working with page builders - or by larger imports.

 If the RAM usage is in the range of high or very high for a longer period of time, this is called high RAM usage.
 Again, a high RAM usage isn't necessarily a cause for concern.
 It's only indicates that many processes have to be processed on your site.
 This can happen, for example, when you're working with plugins or themes that require a lot of PHP memory.

 However, if your website's RAM is at capacity, i.e. at 100 per cent for a long period of time, then your sitemay experience errors and failures.

 High RAM usage is only a symptom

 WordPress cron jobs

 If you're unsure what cronjobs are, how they work, or how to find out if cronjobs are causing problems on your site , it's best to read our background article on cronjobs and ask a web design professional for help.

 Important: These logs only show changes at server level or in Raidboxes Dashboard , not changes made in WordPress.

 In the example above, we switched SSL on for a testBox and switched it off again about five minutes later.

 If you find changes from the user Raidboxes in your change log, these changes were made by a Raidboxes Super Admin.
 Entries with the user SYSTEM are automatic changes made by our system.

 We appreciate your input!

-If you have further questions or feedback about our website status or the monitoring data, please leave us a comment.
+If you have any questions or feedback about our website status or monitoring data, please leave us a comment.
 For specific questions about your Box, it is best to contact our colleagues directly in the support chat or at firstname.lastname@example.org.